abbycabs/mozsprint-repo-template/README.md

 There is a huge volume of free, high-quality learning courses available online, but completion rates for online learning hover around 5%, and those who do complete a course are often already highly educated.
 Due to barriers like **digital literacy, awareness, and academic confidence**, many of the individuals who stand to gain the most from online learning are not currently taking part.
 Learning circles offer an opportunity for **first-time online learners** meaningfully engage with course materials, and provide peer-to-peer support to help each other succeed.
 They also support the development of digital skills, and help create face-to-face community around shared interests.
 Learning circles usually meet for 90 minutes/week for 6 weeks with between 4-12 participants, though this model is flexible.

-However, there are thousands of online courses to choose from, and few of them are AWESOME***.
+However, there are thousands of online courses to choose from, but few are AWESOME.

-## What's an AWESOME Online Course?
+## Whatt makes an AWESOME Online Course?

-Online learning is truly awesome when it meets the learner's *skills, knowledge, context, interests* and is *accessible*.
+Online learning is truly awesome when it meets the learner's **skills, knowledge, context, interests** and is **accessible**.
 Being that many of our learners are not interested in Ruby on Rails, iOS App Development,

 An Awesome Course is...
 * Free (free enrolment and free access to all course materials)